mshroyer/coursepointer/README.md

-However, for routes or tracks exported by [Gaia GPS](https://gaiagps.com/) or [Ride with GPS](https://ridewithgps.com/), coursepointer additionally attempts to map the waypoint or POI type (respectively) to a relevant course point type instead of `generic`, so you'll see a relevant course point icon instead of a generic pin.
+However, for routes or tracks exported by [Gaia GPS](https://gaiagps.com/) or [Ride with GPS](https://ridewithgps.com/), coursepointer additionally attempts to map the waypoint or POI type (respectively) to a relevant course point type instead of `generic`, so that you'll see a relevant course point icon instead of a generic pin.
 See [docs/point_types.md](docs/point_types.md) for more information about how point types from these apps are interpreted as course point types.